Joey Votto Player Props: Reds vs. Brewers

-The Cincinnati Reds and Joey Votto, who went 2-for-4 with a double, a home run and three RBI last time out, battle Colin Rea and the Milwaukee Brewers at American Family Field, Saturday at 4:10 PM ET.
+The Cincinnati Reds, including Joey Votto (batting .250 in his past 10 games, with two doubles, four home runs, three walks and 11 RBI), battle starting pitcher Wade Miley and the Milwaukee Brewers at American Family Field, Sunday at 2:10 PM ET.

-In his most recent appearance, he collected two extra-base hits (2-for-4 with a double, a home run and three RBI) against the Brewers.
+He racked up two extra-base hits in his most recent appearance (2-for-4 with a double, a home run and three RBI) against the Brewers.

 Joey Votto Game Info & Props vs. the Brewers